Causal Inference under Interference through Designed Markets: Introduction

 \section{Introduction}

 An individual-level intervention in an economic system rarely affects agents in isolation.
-Interactions among market participants leads to spillover effects, where the treatment of one individual affects the outcomes of others.
+Interactions among market participants lead to spillover effects, where the treatment of one individual affects the outcomes of others.
 Spillover effects make it challenging to estimate global treatment effects, such as the difference in expected outcomes when everyone is treated compared to when nobody is treated ($\bar \tau_{\text{GTE}}$).
 Existing approaches in the causal inference literature assume either partial interference, where there are no spillovers across clusters of agents \citep{baird2018optimal, hudgens2008toward}, or that spillovers occur through an observed network where connections between agents are sparse \citep{aronow2017estimating, leung2020treatment}.
-Except for parametric model-based approaches, there has been little progress in estimating global treatment effects under complete interference, where the treatment of each individual may impact outcomes of anyone else.
-The main contribution of this paper is showing that in markets where spillover effects are mediated by a specific class of centralized allocation mechanisms, even though there is complete interference, semi-parametric estimation of global effects is possible.
+Except for parametric model-based approaches, there has been limited progress in estimating global treatment effects under complete interference, where the treatment of any individual may impact anyone else's outcome.
+We show that in markets where spillover effects are mediated by a specific class of centralized allocation mechanisms, even though there is complete interference, semi-parametric estimation of global effects is possible.

 Settings where a centralized mechanism allocates scarce items are increasingly common in practice.
 In the U.S., versions of the deferred acceptance algorithm allocate students to schools \citep{abdulkadirouglu2003school}, and medical school graduates to residency programs \citep{roth2003origins}.
 Auctions allocate advertisements to search queries \citep{varian2014vcg} and Treasury bonds to investors \citep{mcmillan2003market}.
 Often, policymakers are interested in estimating how an intervention that affects the reported preferences of market participants will impact resulting allocations from the mechanism.
 For example, \citet{allende2019approximating} provide information about school quality to families in a randomized experiment in Chile, where a centralized mechanism determines allocations to schools.
 One of their target estimands is $\bar \tau_{\text{GTE}}$, where the treatment is the information intervention and the outcome is the allocation of low-income families to high quality schools.